 It’s quite similar to the casserole I used to make with homemade gnocchi back in the day, but it’s much (like, way much) quicker.

-We like to use just regular gnocchi like these for this recipe, but use whatever kind your family loves.
+We like to use just regular Gnocchi like these you can get on Amazon* for this recipe, but use whatever kind your family loves.

 There’s a decent enough amount of fresh vegetables in this dish as well, which is an incredibly proven way to reduce the guilt around using packaged foods (please note: no actual research was conducted to come to this conclusion).